 I use Down to Earth for all of our fruit trees and I’m always happy with the results.
 I feed them at the start of spring, about once a year.
 I also provide compost and mulch as extra nutrients to help build the soil.

 Down to Earth started in Oregon in the late 70s as a result of American gardeners demanding organic options to the countless synthetic fertilizers filling the shelves.
 They caught the market right on time to be a part of the booming organic movement in the 80s.

 This fertilizer from Down to Earth has an NPK of 6-2-4, which is great for most fruit trees (especially apple trees).
-While the phosphorus is a bit lower at 2%, I suggest supplementing this with bone meal if needed.
+While the phosphorus is a bit lower at 2%, I suggest supplementing this with bone meal or wood ash if needed.

 Nitrogen (N) is the primary nutrient for trees to grow foliage while phosphorus (P) and potassium (K) are used to grow flowers and fruits.
 Too much nitrogen discourages flowering and fruiting.

 I recommend young apple trees receive more nitrogen, and mature apple trees receive a more balanced NPK fertilizer.

 Down to Earth’s fertilizers are OMRI Listed (Organic Materials Review Institute), so it meets most organic standards.
 If growing organically is important to you, Down to Earth is a great choice.

 However, I recommend double-checking the product description and their website to make sure it meets your standards, especially if you’re growing apple trees commercially.

 When I first started caring for our fruit trees, I used Dr. Earth and I was happy with the results.
 Today, I prefer Down to Earth, but Dr. Earth is still a close second.

 Dr. Earth first started in the gardening scene with organic fertilizers and probiotic soils in 1991.
 They largely source their fertilizers from food scraps from grocery stores and farms and repurpose them into fertilizer and soil.